Lab Policy

 3. Run all cells.

-4. Preview (render) the notebook.3
+4. Preview (render) the notebook with Quarto.3

 Note that each of these corresponds to a button in VSCode when editing a Jupyter Notebook.
 The preview button may require first clicking the three dots to see more options.

 The preview (render) step requires Quarto CLI and the Quarto VSCode Extension.
-Installing these will allow you to render your Jupyter Notebook to a .html file using Quarto.
+Installing these will allow you to render your Jupyter Notebook to as a .html file using Quarto.
 This has a number of advantages over the using Jupyter’s export feature.

 Following these steps will ensure that once you have submitted, we will very, very likely be able to reproduce your work.